jd-erreape/authority/README.markdown

 <a name="authorizers">
 ### Authorizers

-Add your authorizers under `app/authorizers`, subclassing `Authority::Authorizer`.
+Add your authorizers under `app/authorizers`, subclassing the generated `ApplicationAuthorizer`.

 These are where your actual authorization logic goes.
 Here's how it works: